-11 Things You Think Are Recyclable but They’re Not
+10 Things You Think Are Recyclable—But Aren’t

 Hold up—don’t toss those empty containers in the recycling bin just yet!
 While it’s great to recycle as much as possible, there are some items that don’t belong in that bin.

 You just built a stacked recycling tower to save space and you want to use it, but hold off on filling it with pizza boxes and Chinese takeout containers.
 Leave grease-soaked boxes and other cardboard containers, or anything with leftover food particles out of your recycling bin as they can damage or contaminate other recyclable materials.
+Learn about the things that other countries recycle but the Unites States doesn’t.

 Paper products such as paper towels, tissues, and napkins are considered too contaminated to be recyclable.
 Instead of paper napkins, try using washable, cloth napkins for a more sustainable home.
 Some boxes, such as those used for frozen foods, also may not be recyclable since they have a coating that can’t be broken down properly in the recycling process.
+One thing that is recyclable after years of back and forth debate—plastic bottle caps (that you can keep on your bottles).

 Just because it’s made of plastic doesn’t mean it’s recyclable.
 Instead, use cloth grocery bags or try one of these 15 brilliant ways to reuse plastic grocery bags.